A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: Numerical results and discussion

 with the initial conditions

 and the Dirichlet boundary conditions.
 The exact solution of the current test problem is

 where $\Omega$ is the computational domain as shown in figure \ref{fig1Ex4} (left plan).
-Table \ref{table4} shows that the numerical convergence is valid for this example.
-The approximate solution and its relative absolute error are shown in figure \ref{fig1Ex4} for $\alpha=1.05$ and $\alpha=1.95$ with $K=10$ and $N=255$ for final time $t=2$.
-A distinction worth noting is that such large number of $N$ is just considered to show a clear data points.
-However, $N=150$ would be sufficient to achieve the semi-equivalent errors.
+The approximate solution and its relative absolute error are shown in figure \ref{fig1Ex4} for $\alpha=1.05$ and $\alpha=1.95$ with $K=10$ and $N=255$ for the final time $t=2$.
+Although $N=255$ is considered to depict clear data points in the figure, $N=150$ would be sufficient to achieve the semi-equivalent errors.
+Importantly, by considering the results of the previous example~\ref{exam3} and Figure~\ref{fig1Ex4} (right plan), it may convey that the method has a better performance for the less values of $\alpha$.
+In contrast, Table~\ref{table4} refuses this idea; there are irrelevant outcomes versus the values of $\alpha$, although the table shows a reliable numerical convergence.